codership/documentation/galeracluster/source/migration.rst

       # systemctl restart mysql

-When the database server starts on the former MyISAM master, it launches as a node rejoining the cluster and will request a state transfer to catch up with any changes that occurred while it was offline.
+#.
+Resume load on these servers.

+When the MySQL master and slave servers come back after restarting, they establish network connectivity with the cluster and begin catching up with recent changes.
+All of the servers now function as nodes in Galera Cluster.